C6u—U.S. Customs Tariff (HTSUS) Classification Basics

 - General Notes to the HTSUS

-- General Note 1—Tariff Treatment of Imported Goods and of Vessel Equipments, Parts and Repairs
+- General Note 1—Tariff Treatment of Imported Goods and of Vessel Equipment, Parts and Repairs

 - General Note 2—Customs Territory of the United States